MarkBersalona/Sensaphone-400-Cellular-Diagnostic/README.md

 - Runs in a Debian-based Linux distribution, like Linux Mint.
 (It can probably run in an Arch- or Fedora- or other non-Debian Linux distro, I simply haven't tried building it in one yet.)
 - Connects to the serial debug port of the 400 Cellular via serial-to-USB converter; expects connection to the ttyUSB0 device
+- Works best on a 1920x1080 or larger display

 ## Prerequisites
 Requires the GTK 3 library.
 To install: